rigatospan/Machine-Learning-Tutorials-Exercises/README.md

 # Machine-Learning-Tutorials-Exercises
-Some Machine Learning Tutorials and Exercise from University Courses
+Some Machine Learning Tutorials and Exercises from University Courses